Menu

 A breakdown of how to approach study effectively and how to set up a GAMSAT ® study schedule.

-3. How to prepare for GAMSAT ® Section 1
+3. How to prepare for GAMSAT ® Humanities and Social Sciences

-An overview of what to expect in Section 1 of the GAMSAT ® Exam and how to prepare.
+An overview of what to expect from the Humanities and Social Sciences Section of the GAMSAT ® Exam and how to prepare.

-4. How to prepare for GAMSAT ® Section 2
+4. How to prepare for GAMSAT ® Written Communication

-An overview of what to expect in Section 2 of the GAMSAT ® Exam, how to prepare and how to perfect your essay technique.
+An overview of what to expect from the Written Communication Section of the GAMSAT ® Exam, how to prepare and how to perfect your essay technique.

-5. How to prepare for GAMSAT ® Section 3
+5. How to prepare for GAMSAT ® Biological and Physical Sciences

-An overview of what to expect in Section 3 of the GAMSAT ® Exam and how to prepare for each of the topics - Biology, Chemistry, & Physics.
+An overview of what to expect from the Reasoning in Biological and Physical Sciences Section of the GAMSAT ® Exam and how to prepare for each of the topics - Biology, Chemistry, & Physics.

 6. GAMSAT ® Non-Science Background: How to Prepare